tristin/akka-sdk/samples/ask-akka-agent/README.md

 # Ask Akka Agentic AI Example

-A proof of concept illustrating how to build an Agentic RAG workflow with Akka.
+This sample illustrates how to build an AI agent that performs a RAG workflow.

 # OpenAi and MongoDb Atlas